ag1988/dlr/README.md

   listops/
   wt103/
 ```
-Fine-grained control over the data directory is allowed, e.g. if the LRA ListOps files are located in `/home/lra/listops-1000/`, you can pass in `+dataset.data_dir=/home/lra/listops-1000` on the command line
+Fine-grained control over the data directory is allowed, e.g. if the LRA ListOps files are located in `/home/lra/listops-1000/`, you can pass in `+dataset.data_dir=/home/lra/listops-1000` on the command line.

 ## DSS Experiments